 - Continue this cycle until help arrives

-How to conduct CPR to the children?
+How to conduct CPR on the children?

 - Tilt the head back to open the airway